MealTeamTrix/StarWarsLegoSets/README.md

 # Project Name
-This project is "Examining the History of Lego Sets" project on Datacamp.
+This is the "Examining the History of Lego Sets" project on Datacamp.

 ## Description
 The purpose of this project is to analyze the lego_sets.csv and parent_themes.csv datasets to answer the following questions: